pabloitu/nonpoisson_nz_src/README.md

 # Non-Poisson forecasts - New Zealand
-Constuction of the 2022 New Zealand Hazard Model using Non-Poisson forecasts
+Construction of the 2022 New Zealand Hazard Model using Non-Poisson forecasts

 ## Install
 Using conda